 SECTION 5.
 A public corporation, to be known as the "South Central Connecticut Regional Water Authority," constituting a public instrumentality and political subdivision, is created for the purposes, charged with the duties and granted the powers provided in section 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and special act 84-46.
-The authority shall consist of five members who shall not be members of the representative policy board, who shall be residents of the district and who shall be appointed without regard to political affiliation by a majority of the total votes of those members of the representative policy board present at a meeting at which members of said board holding two-thirds of the total votes are present, for terms of five years and until their successors are appointed and have qualified, except that of the members first appointed, one shall be appointed for a term ending January 1, 1983, one for a term ending January 1, 1982, one for a term ending January 1, 1981, one for a term ending January 1, 1980, and one for a term ending January I, 1979.
-Any vacancy occurring on the authority shall be filled in the same manner for the unexpired portion of the term.
+The authority shall consist of five-seven members who shall not be members of the representative policy board, elected government officials, or vendors, contractors and current and former employees of the South Central Connecticut Regional Water Authority, who no less than five members shall be residents of the district and who all members shall be appointed without regard to political affiliation by a majority of the total votes of those members of the representative policy board present at a meeting at which members of said board holding two-thirds of the total votes are present, for terms of five years and until their successors are appointed and have qualified, except that of the members first appointed, one shall be appointed for a term ending January 1, 1983, one for a term ending January 1, 1982, one for a term ending January 1, 1981, one for a term ending January 1, 1980, and one for a term ending January I, 1979.
+Any vacancy occurring on the authority shall be filled in the same manner -for the unexpired portion of the term, which may include filling such vacancy with a member that is not a resident of the district so long as the minimum five-member district residents requirement is met at all times.
 Any member of the authority may be removed from office by the representative policy board for cause.
 Members of the authority shall receive such compensation for their services as shall be fixed by the representative policy board and shall be reimbursed for their necessary expenses incurred in performance of their duties.